prestodb/presto/presto-docs/src/main/sphinx/functions/string.rst

     These functions assume that the input strings contain valid UTF-8 encoded Unicode code points.
-There are no explicit checks for valid UTF-8, and the functions may return incorrect results or fail on invalid UTF-8.
+There are no explicit checks for valid UTF-8, and the functions may return incorrect results on invalid UTF-8.
     Invalid UTF-8 data can be corrected with :func:`from_utf8`.

     Additionally, the functions operate on Unicode code points and not user